Bayezid Osman: Biography

 He was the second son of Sultan Abdulmejid I's grandson Ibrahim Tevfik (24 September 1874 – 31 December 1931) by his fourth consort Şadiye Hanım.
+She was the daughter of Çürüksulu Süleyman Bahri Pasha Tavdgiridze, a Georgian.

 He was a member of one of the younger branches of the House of Osman.
 He was the first member of the House of Osman to be born in exile, and the first head to have been born after the dissolution of the Ottoman Empire.

 He served in the US military and worked as a librarian.
-He lived in USA and France.
-He was known as a quiet and fun person, always available towards relatives and a lover of Turkish cuisine.
+He lived in the United States and France.

 He declared that he had no grudges towards the regime that exiled his family and that for a long time prevented him from even visiting Turkey, saying he was happy to have at least been conceived in his homeland.
 His only bitterness concerned the 24-hour limit given to exiled members to leave the country, which forced them to leave without material assets and later determined their precarious economic situation.

 Osman never married and had no children.
 On 23 September 2009 with the death of Ertuğrul Osman, he succeeded to the head of the House of Osman.
 Osman's relative, Abdulhamid Kayıhan Osmanoğlu, announced on social media that Osman had died in New York on 6 January 2017, aged ninety-two.